soyjubilado/AdventOfCode/2022/README.md

 ## Things I learned during AoC 2022

-  - How to use git, including difftool
+  - Basic operations for git, including difftool.
-  - How to set up a repository on github
+  - Setting up a repository on github.
-  - Python has set comprehensions (day 3)
+  - Python has set comprehensions. (day 3)
-  - How to use Python's built-in unittest (day 3)
+  - Using Python's built-in unittest. (day 3)
-  - Brits call the game "Paper Scissors Rock"
+  - Brits call the game "Paper Scissors Rock."
   - If you nest iterators, there is an issue with not knowing where the `StopIteration` was raised.
 This will get caught by pylint, and refers to PEP-479.
-I eventually refactored to eliminate the nested iterators.
+I eventually refactored to eliminate the nested iterators. (day 10)
   - If you're looking for the shortest path, but the weights between vertices are always 1, then you don't need Dijkstra's algorithm, only BFS.
-    Dijkstra's algorithm becomes BFS in this case, but with the overhead of maintaining the priority queue. (day 12).
+    Dijkstra's algorithm reduces to BFS in this case, but with the overhead of maintaining the priority queue. (day 12).
+  - json.loads is a safe alternative to eval(). (day 13)
+  - Python 3 got rid of cmp functions for sort, so you have to convert it to a key function via functools.cmp_to_sort(). (day 13)

 ## Notes On Individual Days